hyperledger-labs/orion-server/docs/getting-started/transactions/curl/dbtx.md

 ```
 The output of the above command is set to the `signature` field in the data.

-Once the db creation transaction gets validated and committed, it would return a receipt to the transaction submitter.
+Once the db creation transaction gets validated and committed, it returns a receipt to the transaction submitter.
-Note that only if the `TxTimeout` header is set, the submitting user would receive the transaction receipt.
+Note that only if the `TxTimeout` header is set, the submitting user receives the transaction receipt.
 This is
-because if the `TxTimeout` is not set, the transaction would be submitted asynchronously and the database node
+because if the `TxTimeout` is not set, the transaction is submitted asynchronously and the database node
 returns as soon as it accepts the transaction into the queue.
 If the `TxTimeout` is set, the database node waits
 for the specified time.
-If the transaction is committed by the specified time, the receipt would be returned.
+If the transaction is committed by the specified time, the receipt is returned.
-The receipt for the above transaction would look something like the following:
+The receipt for the above transaction looks something like the following:

 ```webmanifest
 {